Andrés Granier Melo

-The Coalition for the Good of All and its candidate César Raúl Ojeda questioned the results of the election before the Federal Electoral Tribunal.
+In 2006, he ran for the governorship of Tabasco, defeating Coalition for the Good of All candidate César Raúl Ojeda, a member of the Party of the Democratic Revolution (PRD).
+Ojeda questioned the results of the election before the Federal Electoral Tribunal.
 The Electoral Tribunal annulled the results of seven polling stations on December 27, 2006, but ratified the triumph of Granier, and declared that the Coalition for Good of All failed to show that there were any irregularities.

-Granier completed his term as governor in December 2012.
+Granier took office in 2007 and completed his term as governor in December 2012.

+Arrest and imprisonment

 On June 14, 2013, Granier was arrested on charges of corruption and embezzlement of public funds.
 He has denied wrongdoing.
-On June 26, 2013, he was taken to jail in Mexico City for tax fraud and money laundering for more than 1,900,000,000 Mexican pesos.
+On June 26, 2013, he was taken to jail in Mexico City for tax fraud and money laundering for more than 1.9 million Mexican pesos.

 On May 8, 2019, the former governor received a sentence of absolute freedom by a judge, after five years in prison and several months of house arrest.

+Personal life

+He is married to Teresa Calles Santillan and they have twin daughters Mariana and Paulina Granier Calles, and a son, Fabian Granier Calles.